P-TOWN, STAY DOWN! — HISTORIC FILIPINOTOWN

 Not pictured but also offering Filipino cuisine are Aristocrat, Kapistahan Grill, My Mom’s Bake Shop, and Salakot Sizzle and Grill Restaurant).

-Non-Filipino joints include Bernie’s Teriyaki, Lowenbrau Keller, TiGeorge’s, Bangkok Express, Brooklyn Bagel Bakery, Dante’s, Antojitos Chapines Amalia, Tacos El Aja’ Toros, Gigi Bakery & Cafe, Alberto Tamales, Luong Vinh, Village Kitchen, and Ostionero Colima 2.
+Non-Filipino neighborhood joints include Bernie’s Teriyaki, Lowenbrau Keller, TiGeorge’s, Bangkok Express, Brooklyn Bagel Bakery, Dante’s, Antojitos Chapines Amalia, Tacos El Aja’ Toros, Gigi Bakery & Cafe, Alberto Tamales, Lương Vịnh, Village Kitchen, and Ostionero Colima 2.

-The most famous restaurant in Historic Filipinotown is the Original Tommy’s Hamburger, which was started by Greek-American Tom Koulax and opened on 15 May 1946 at the intersection of Rampart and Beverly, where it still stands.
+The most famous restaurant in Historic Filipinotown is the Original Tommy’s Hamburger, which was started (like so many burger stands) by a Greek American, in this case, one Tom Koulax.
+It opened on 15 May 1946 at the intersection of Rampart and Beverly boulevards, where it still stands.

-There are also some bars, including Medusa Lounge, Fredo’s, 1642, Chang Billy.
+There are also some bars, including Medusa Lounge, Fredo’s, 1642, and Chang Billy.

 P-TOWN ART SCENE

 There’s a mural in Beverly Union Park, Gintong Kasaysayan, Gintong Pamana, which depicts key moments and figures in the Pinoy civil rights struggle.
-The fact that Paula Cristomo is Chilipina is frequently overlooked, as is the fact that the 1964 Grape Boycott was begun by Filipino farmworkers.
+The fact that Paula Crisostomo is Chilipina is frequently overlooked, as is the fact that the 1964 Grape Boycott was begun by Filipino farm-workers.
+There’s also a Cache mural, which typically depicts chickens, Zapatistas, and political slogans and iconography.

-I don’t know of any actors/filmmakers or bands from Filipinotown but there is Gemini Video, however.
-Gemini Video is much more than a video store.
-They do sell and rent a large selection of Hollywood and Filipino films on DVD and VHS… they also sell nurse scrubs, dish soap, bags and all kinds of seemingly (to me) random items.
+I don’t know of any actors/filmmakers or bands from Filipinotown but there is Gemini Video.
+Gemini Video is much more than a video store, though.
+While they do sell and rent a large selection of Hollywood and Filipino films on DVD and VHS… they also sell nurse scrubs, dish soap, bags and all kinds of seemingly (to me) random items.

 At 201 N. Occidental stands the old Occidental Studios.
 They were built in 1913 by a then-famous actor from Ohio, Hobart Bosworth.
-It was at Occidental that Canadian actress Mary Pickford got her start in film.
-The studios were later owned by director Robert Aldrich
+It was at Occidental that Canadian actress (aka “America’s Sweetheart) Mary Pickford got her start in film.
+The studios were later owned by director Robert Aldrich.

 The neighborhood is also home to both Pehrspace and L’Keg Gallery, both of which focus on up-and-coming bands with considerable talent and both of which are located in the Glen Village Shopping Center.